 \paragraph{Framing this Work in the Space of Preventing Model Weight Exfiltration}

 Beyond technical design, we offer a framework for reasoning about model-weight exfiltration from both security-engineering and economic perspectives.
 Intuitively, exfiltration attempts that move large amounts of data quickly are easier to detect and respond to, whereas extremely slow leaks may be economically irrelevant to either party.
-We highlight three key operational regimes:
+We highlight three regimes:

-\begin{enumerate}[noitemsep] \item \textbf{Setting 1: Fast exfiltration:} Extremely rapid leaks that occur before human intervention is possible---for example, if an adversary compromises many endpoints and distributes shards of the model simultaneously (e.g., 10{,}000 servers each leaking 1/10{,}000th of the weights). \item \textbf{Setting 2: Intermediate exfiltration:} Leaks over days or weeks, allowing incident-response teams to detect and intervene in time. \item \textbf{Setting 3: Slow exfiltration:} Gradual leakage over months or years (e.g., 1\% of weights per month), which may render the stolen model economically obsolete by the time it is fully reconstructed. \end{enumerate}
+\begin{enumerate}[noitemsep] \item \textbf{Setting 1: Fast exfiltration:} An extremely rapid leak that occur before human intervention is possible.
+For example, if an adversary compromises many endpoints and exfiltrates data from all of them simultaneously (e.g., 10{,}000 servers each leaking a 1/10{,}000th fraction of the weights). \item \textbf{Setting 2: Intermediate exfiltration:} A leak occurs over days or weeks, allowing incident-response teams to detect and potentially intervene. \item \textbf{Setting 3: Slow exfiltration:} Gradual leakage over months or years, which may render the stolen model no longer valuable by the time it is fully reconstructed. \end{enumerate}

 Fundamentally, by creating a scheme (any scheme) for detecting malicious behavior, this forces the adversary to make a choice: they can either get caught by the detection scheme, and deal with the consequences of being detected; or they must operate a covert or ``undetectable'' level of exfiltration.